JWalshe86/Nags-With-Notions/README.md

 ## As a returning visitor

-I would like to be able to give feedback on the product I would like to see any updates on the menu or venue location
+I would like to see updates in the menu and pricing.

 # Design (UXD)